SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 1. What languages can you speak?
   I can speak Chinese and English.
 Chinese is my mother tongue so I can speak it fluently and English is my second language.
 I started learning English from primary school.
 2. What languages would you like to learn in the future?
-  I want to learn French in the future because France is a romantic country and I would like to go there in the future.
-What's more, France is a mathematical powerhouse, so mastering France will make it easier for me to communicate with French mathematicians.
+  I want to learn French in the future because France is a romantic country and I would like to visit there in the future.
+What's more, France is a mathematical powerhouse, so mastering French will make it easier for me to communicate with French mathematicians.
 3. How do you learn a foreign language?
   Well, I think it's a pretty complicated thing.
 Aprt from the basic learning in classes, I usually buy some extra books to learn the grammar and writing.
 And I often watch some English videos on bilibili, which is a video-sharing platform.
 This can improve my listening and speaking skills.
 4. How are languages taught and learned in your school?
+  + Chinese: We'll first learn some basic Chinese characters.
+Then teachers will teach us some simple poems, sayings and Chinese idioms.
-  Well, the school will distribute specific textbooks to every student.
-And in classes the teachers will teach us vocabularies, grammars and writing skills.
+  + english: Well, the school will distribute specific textbooks to every student.
+And in classes the teachers will teach us vocabulary, grammar and writing skills.

 ### Ice Cream($*$)